 FA 43/1.9 Limited

 This is Pentax’s first "Limited" lens.
 Despite its high price, the lens has sold extremely well, and is considered to be the reason that Pentax introduced further limited lenses.
 The lens combines exclusive design, excellent build, and a feel close to that of a manual focus lens.
 It is sold together with matching hood and lens cap, and a leather bag (which looks nice but does not offer much protection for the lens).
-The black version of the lens is available only in Japan and only since 2000.
+The black version of the lens was introduced in 2000 and initially available only in Japan.

 Pentax claims that the Limited lenses are designed to offer the very best optical and mechanical quality possible at the widest possible maximum aperture combined with a small size.
 Production is to be limited not by the number of units built but by the high demands of production process and quality control.